 - More resources and appropriate legislation to support proper maintenance and preservation of these roads.

-Committee members meet regularly with VDOT and County Transportation staff to accomplish these goals and advocate for preservation of the roads to elected officials.
+Members meet regularly with VDOT and County Transportation staff to accomplish these goals and advocate for preservation of the roads to elected officials.

 Activities and accomplishments

-Members of the Rural Roads Committee joined forces with a team of Loudoun journalists and historians to form America’s Routes, with the mission of creating public awareness and appreciation for the beauty and history of these country roads.
+Members of the Rural Roads group joined forces with a team of Loudoun journalists and historians to form America’s Routes, with the mission of creating public awareness and appreciation for the beauty and history of these country roads.

 The team has produced an Emmy-award-winning video (“The Long Road Home”), written stories about the everyday people and lives are intertwined with these rural routes, now and in the past, and generated an archive of photos of their beauty and the imminent threats they face.
 These videos, stories and more can be found on the America’s Routes website: www.americasroutes.com.